lucasmacori/blazeit.js/README.md

 **Example**

-Here's an example of a BlazeIt.js server with a list of Employes
+Here's an example of a BlazeIt.js server with a list of Employees
 ``` javascript
 const {Blazeit} = require('blazeit');